JOE’S WORDS OF WISDOM

 When I had my first child, I knew very little about raising children.
 I just hadn’t thought about it.
 My wife and I did the best that we could with what we knew.
 We did have enough sense to enroll our children in daycare, since we were sure that would help our children become more adept at socialization.

-I would make a much better parent today simply because I have the wisdom and the skills that I have presented in this book.
+I would make a much better parent today than I was in the past simply because now I have the wisdom and the skills that I have presented on this website and my book.
 It is hard to do a job that you have never done before.
-Most of us have had parents as role models.
-Some of these role models may have been good, and some may have been bad.
+Most of us have had parents as role models, and some of these role models may have been good, and some may have been bad.

 Wisdom Lesson Six